 Thinking differently about how we grow food creates a world of opportunity

 School children spend a third of the week growing food, looking after land and animals and learning to cook.
-Neighbors take down fences and, pooling resources, grow copious vegetables on the connected plots.
-Inner-city estates install raised beds on flat roofs and in car parks and charge them up with community compost.
-Lonely elderly people open their gardens to teams of neighborhood growers who visit regularly to maximise output and share out the healthy produce.
+Neighbours take down fences and, pooling resources, grow copious vegetables on the connected plots.
+Inner-city estates install raised beds to grow food on flat roofs and in car parks and charge them up with community compost.
+Lonely elderly people open their gardens to teams of neighbourhood growers who visit regularly to maximise output and share out the healthy produce.

 These are just some of the new approaches to food production being experimented with today and not only do they offer affordable, healthy nutrition without the ecological impact of industrial farming they boost: community, quality of life and health.
-On top of that, by taking the pressure off agricultural land they offer the opportunity to rewild degraded farmland - boosting planetary health, enriching our lives and protecting us from environmental change.
+On top of that, by taking the pressure off agricultural land they offer the opportunity to rewild degraded farmland - boosting planetary health, enriching our lives and protecting us from climate and ecological breakdown.

 The thrust of industrialisation has been to increase the efficiency of labour via mechanisation.
 In farming, this means that fields and machines have become bigger and the agricultural labour force has shrunk.
 Large fields worked by tractors offer little employment opportunities, nor habitat for wildlife, resulting in a countryside that would seem barren to our great grandparents.

-The companies selling agricultural machinery, and the genetically modified seed that goes with it, tell us that as the human population increases so must the proportion of the planet given over to agricultural land and also the intensity of fossil-fuel-based inputs (for example patented fertiliser and pesticide).
-This increasingly sounds alarm bells for ecologists monitoring the current collapse of wild species (also known as The Sixth Mass Extinction Event).
-If we convert more wild land to farm land - where will other species of plants and animals live?
+Lobbyists for industrial agriculture and the corporations selling the products that go with it claim that as the human population increases so must the proportion of the planet given over to agricultural land.
+This sounds alarm bells for ecologists monitoring the current collapse of wild species.
+If we convert more wild land to farmland - where will other species of plants and animals live?

 We are poised at an agricultural tipping point.
 Far more of us could be involved in growing food and in doing so live healthier and happier lives.
 However, this currently pushes against the economic and cultural norms of our times.
 It evokes a future in which more of us spend time outside and in our communities, digging weeds and turning compost and less time bound to the yoke of the corporate economy.